maj-biostat/misc-notes/ubuntu.md

 ### SSH

-Tools for converting ppk from win box to ssh key.
+Tools for converting a ppk from win box format to ssh key.

 **NOTE**
 When specifying a port `scp` uses a capital `-P` whereas `ssh uses a small `-p`.
 Urgh.